-The Equal Employment Opportunity Committee of Copper Mountain College (CMC) will host the nationally renowned LUNAFEST, as part of its Women in action week.
-The Film Festival dedicated to championing women filmmakers and bringing women together in their communities will be held March 11, 2020, on the CMC campus in the Bell Center located in Joshua Tree at 6:30 pm.
+The Film Festival, dedicated to championing women filmmakers and bringing women together in their communities, will be held March 11, 2020, on the CMC campus in the Bell Center located in Joshua Tree at 6:30 pm.
 Admission is free and open to the public.

-LUNAFEST has played at close to 200 cities across the US and Canada, and each year the unique platform raises funds for local women’s causes.
-CMC and the EEO Committee is proud to bring this free event to the Morongo Basin.
+LUNAFEST has played at close to 200 cities across the U.S. and Canada, and each year the unique platform raises funds for local women’s causes.
+CMC and the EEO Committee are proud to bring this free event to the Morongo Basin.